hashicorp-demoapp/infrastructure/README.md

 # Infrastructure
-Contains infrastructure as code for running demo app locally or in the cloud
+Contains infrastructure as code for running demo app locally or in the cloud.

 At present tha applications consists of the following services: